 There are three interesting observations from Exhibit 3B.6.
-First, the RBA inflation targeting policy was very effective in anchoring inflation after its introduction.
+First, the RBA inflation targeting policy has been very effective in anchoring inflation.
 Second, the breakeven inflation has tended to be a leading indicator of actual inflation.
 This shows some of the ability of financial markets to predict inflation.
-Third, both inflation and breakeven inflation started to trend downward after the Global Financial Crisis, and both have stayed below the RBA mid-range target since then.
+Third, both inflation and breakeven inflation started to trend downward after the Global Financial Crisis, and both have stayed below the RBA mid-range target until the quarter ended in June 2021.
+Given the surge in global energy and food prices, realized inflation in Australia spiked to 6.1% at the end of the second quarter of 2022, which is more than double the upper end of the target range.
+There is an ongoing debate about whether central banks will be able get the current levels of inflation under control in developed markets, but it seems that both financial markets (approximately 2.0%) and professional forecasters (approximately 2.8% - more details below) have long-term inflation estimates for Australia that are within the range of the 2.0% to 3.0% inflation target.55

 The choice of a reliable method depends on the forecasting accuracy, which measures how close the forecast was to the actual inflation.
 Over the whole sample period, the RBA mid-range target rate had a lower forecasting error than breakeven inflation rates.
-However, during the post Global Financial Crisis period breakeven inflation forecasts provide a marginally better forecast over the short term.
-AP Nevertheless, it is noted that several academic studies have pointed out that the breakeven inflation is an imperfect measure of expected inflation because it ignores the presence of inflation risk premia in nominal yields (which can be negative or positive) and illiquidity premia common in inflation-indexed bonds.
-Inflation risks and illiquidity premia vary over time.
-AP 14.
+However, during the post Global Financial Crisis period breakeven inflation forecasts provide a marginally better forecast over the short term.56

+Nevertheless, several academic studies have noted that breakeven inflation is an imperfect measure of expected inflation because it ignores the presence of inflation risk premia in nominal yields (which can be negative or positive) and illiquidity premia common in inflation-indexed bonds.
+Inflation risks and illiquidity premia vary over time.^{57, 58}